 “I think they preferred to keep it simple and I understand that.
 But there’s also part of me that’s interested in what the perception of America is as well,” Noonan said.

-Julia Diamond, the director of programming for Grant Park, said the beauty of the exhibit is that it allows people to bond over everyday concerns like a mutual love of Oreos.
+Julia Diamond, the director of programming for Grand Park, said the beauty of the exhibit is that it allows people to bond over everyday concerns like a mutual love of Oreos.

 “Some of it is so mundane.
 And I think what’s really great is this can very easily take people in faraway places who feel like they have nothing in common and help them very quickly find common ground,” she said.